What is a muon? Meet the subatomic particle that might be breaking the rules of physics

 Before all that, experimental results will have to be brought to the 5-sigma threshold with further testing.
 But some scientists already have eyes on the future.

-“I’m very excited,” Fabiola Gianotti, the director-general of CERN, told the New York Times of the recent finding.
+“I’m very excited,” Fabiola Gianotti, the director-general of CERN (European Council for Nuclear Research), told The New York Times of the recent finding.
 “I feel like this tiny wobble may shake the foundations of what we thought we knew.”